opensvc/multipath-tools/README.md

    "LUN Affinity" and "ALUA" should be changed to "Enable", "Redundancy Type" must be "Active-Active".

-- LSI/Engenio/NetApp RDAC class, as NetApp SANtricity E/EF Series and OEM arrays:
+- LSI/Engenio/NetApp RDAC class, as NetApp SANtricity E/EF Series and rebranded arrays:
    "Select operating system:" should be changed to "Linux DM-MP (Kernel 3.10 or later)".

 - NetApp ONTAP: